Originally Posted: October 20, 2020, Updated: January 30, 2023

-It is simple to name a charity as beneficiary of all or a percentage of your IRA or company retirement plan.
-Because the charity is tax-exempt, after your death it can withdraw the assets from the retirement account without having to pay income taxes on the withdrawal.
+You can easily name a charity of your Donor-Advised Fund (DAF) as the beneficiary of all or a percentage of your IRA or company retirement plan.
+Because the charity or DAF is tax-exempt, after your death it can withdraw the assets from the retirement account without having to pay income taxes on the withdrawal.
 Any individuals named as beneficiaries of the retirement account must pay income taxes at ordinary rates on any distributions they receive from the retirement account.
-Hence, the best income tax result is to benefit a charity from the retirement account and your loved ones from other assets that will not be subject to income tax when they receive it.
+Hence, the best income tax result is to name a charity or DAF as the beneficiary of a retirement account and leave your loved ones other tax-advantaged assets that will not be subject to income tax when they receive it.
 In addition, any amounts left to a charity at death would also receive an estate tax charitable deduction, thus reducing any applicable federal estate taxes.

 The main reason to consider using a CRT is that the trust itself is tax-exempt during its existence (similar to a charity).
 When you name a CRT as beneficiary of the IRA, the CRT will receive funds from the IRA at your death and not pay any income taxes at that time.
 When the individual identified in the CRT receives annual payments, he or she will then owe income taxes on the amount received at that time.
 In addition, a partial estate tax deduction is allowed upon the IRA owner’s death.

 These are a few of the many ways to benefit charities, either during your life or at your death.
 Which way you select can have different tax implications.
-Giving consideration to income and estate taxes with your charitable giving can ultimately increase the amount received by the charity and your family members/loved ones as well.
+Giving consideration to income and estate taxes when planning your charitable giving strategy can ultimately increase the amount received by the charity and your family members/loved ones in the end.